 The Diploma of Northern Science is designed for those who wish either to enter a scientific profession or to work in the North at the technical level.

 A wide choice of electives enables students to concentrate on a particular field of study or to construct a general science program with a strong northern focus.

-In the first year, students have two options: to complete the Yukon College Certificate of Science (or equivalent) or to complete a first-year program comprised of Chemistry, English and selected electives.
-Building on this base, in their second year, students take the Northern Studies Core as well as northern oriented science electives and develop practical expertise by attending the Northern Studies Field Camp and completing the field course NOST 215.
+In the first year, students have two options:

+- Complete the Yukon College Certificate of Science (or equivalent) OR - Complete a first-year program comprised of Chemistry, English and selected electives.

+Building on this base, in their second year, students take the Northern Studies Core as well as northern-oriented science electives and develop practical expertise by attending the Northern Studies Field Camp.

-The Diploma of Northern Science is awarded for the completion of the equivalent of two years of full-time universitylevel study (60 credits) in the sciences that meets the requirements below.
+SUGGESTED COURSE SCHEDULE

+Year one - Fall CHEM 110, ENGL 100, Science elective, Science elective, Elective

+Year one - Winter CHEM 111, ENGL 101, MATH 105, Science elective, Science elective

+Year two - Fall NOST 215, NOST Core Course, Science Elective (200-level), Science Elective (200-level), Elective

+Year two - Winter NOST Core Course, Science Elective (200-level), Science Elective (200-level), Science Elective, Elective